piever/juliacon2018/markdown.md

 # Fast row iteration: examples

-The same trick can be used to add a new column:
+The same trick can be used to add or modify one or more columns:

 ```@example meta
 @transform iris {Ratio = :SepalLength/:SepalWidth}